How to Plan a Grand Canyon Vacation – Part III

 Marvel at the magnificent views as you walk along the Rim Trail, which extends from the Historic Village to Hermits Rest.
 It’s an excellent choice for those looking for an easy walk on a partially paved and mostly flat path, with plenty of opportunities for quiet reflection, photography and learning about the canyon’s geologic history.

 Dip below the canyon’s edge on this famous trail that begins just west of Bright Angel Lodge.
 Day hikes that range in distance up to twelve miles round trip are possible.
 Note that the upper portion of the trail may be extremely icy in winter or early spring and crampons are recommended.
 For an experience of a lifetime, travel this trail by mule!

 The South Kaibab Trail

-Day hikes on this steep trail that begins south of Yaki Point on Yaki Point Road, are possible, offering tremendous views but with no water and little shade in the warmer months.
-The upper portion may also be extremely icy in winter or early spring.
+Day hikes on this steep trail that begins south of Yaki Point on Yaki Point Road offer tremendous views.
+This challenging South Kaibab Trail has no water and little shade in the warmer months, so make sure to pack plenty of water, sunscreen, and a hat for the journey.
+The upper portion of the trail may be extremely icy in winter or early spring.

 Ask a Ranger